 How to choose the best CPU

-Your first choice will be between AMD and Intel, and that will depend largely on the motherboard.
-As mentioned, the motherboard must support the chip you wish to use, so be careful to purchase a compatible motherboard or buy a CPU that fits your current board
+As mentioned already, the motherboard must support the CPU you wish to use, so be careful to purchase a compatible motherboard or buy a CPU that fits your current board.

 The general rule of thumb is that Intel processors are superior for single core performance, whereas AMD processors tend to be better value while also having more cores than the equivalent price Intel chip.
 This is a generalisation and there are exceptions to this rule, as ever.
 For more details, see Intel vs AMD.